Thermodynamics - Interview Questions

 The third law of thermodynamics states that - 'The entropy of a system approaches a constant value as its temperature approaches absolute zero.'

-The third law of thermodynamics can also be stated in terms of a perfect crystal of a pre substance as - 'The entropy of a perfect crystal of a pure substance approaches zero as the temperature approaches zero.'
+The third law of thermodynamics can also be stated in terms of a perfect crystal of a pre substance as - 'The entropy of a perfect crystal or a pure substance approaches zero as the temperature approaches zero.'

+Q8.
 What is the difference between classical thermodynamics and statistical thermodynamics?

 FAQ